-The Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) protects 73,000 acres of Florida's northeast coast, stretching from Ponte Vedra Beach to Palm Coast.
-The Reserve is divided geographically into a Northern Component in St. Johns County and a Southern Component, which is primarily in Flagler County.
+The Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR) protects 76,000 acres of Florida's northeast coast, stretching from Ponte Vedra Beach to the Palm Coast.
+The GTM Reserve is divided geographically into a northern component in St. Johns County and a southern component, which is primarily in Flagler County.

 The GTM Visitor Center is located in the northern component, ten miles north of St. Augustine on S.R.
 A1A in Ponte Vedra Beach.
-The center has vivid displays that define estuaries and outline their importance for the people and wildlife of Florida.
-Weekly programs highlight plants and animals that live in the Reserve, as well as the tools and technology scientists use to study them.
-The Center is open from 9 a.m. - 4 p.m. daily, with the exception of state holidays.
+The center has vivid displays that define estuaries and outline their importance for people and wildlife in Florida.
+Weekly programs highlight plants and animals that live in the Reserve, as well as the tools and techniques that scientists use to study them.
+The Center is open from 9 a.m. - 4 p.m.
+Tuesday through Saturday, with the exception of state holidays.
 Admission to the center is free, there is a $3.00 fee charged per car to enter the park.